behnammodi/cli/docs/content/using-npm/workspaces.md

 Will run the `test` script in both `./packages/a` and `./packages/b`.

-Order of run depend on your definition in `workspaces` at `package.json`
+commands will be run in each workspace in the order they appear in your `package.json`

 ```
 {